nfdi4objects/n4o-graph-importer/README.md

 - **collections** of arbitrary RDF data from open research data repositories
 - **mappings** between resources from terminologies

 Each terminology, and each collection is imported into an individual named graph.
 Mappings are also grouped in named graph for individual mapping sources.
-Terminology graph URIs equal to BARTOC URIs.
-Collection graph URIs and mapping source graphs consist of URI namespace `http://example.org/collection/` and `http://example.org/mappings/`, respectively, followed by a numeric identifier.Metadata of terminologies, collections, and mapping sources is merged into two additional graphs, http://example.org/terminology/`, http://example.org/collection/`, and `http://example.org/mappings/` respectively.
+Terminology graph URIs equal to [BARTOC] URIs.
+Collection graph URIs and mapping source graphs consist of URI namespace `http://example.org/collection/` and `http://example.org/mappings/`, respectively, followed by a numeric identifier.Metadata of terminologies, collections, and mapping sources is merged into three additional graphs, `http://example.org/terminology/`, `http://example.org/collection/`, and `http://example.org/mappings/` respectively.

-The URI namespace prefix `http://example.org/` can and should be changed by [configuration].
+The URI namespace prefix `http://example.org/` can and should be changed by [configuration](#configuration).
 It is currently set to `https://graph.nfdi4objects.net/` by default.

 Importing is controlled via [an HTTP API](#api) in three steps:

 1. **register**: metadata is retrieved, collected in a **registry** and written to the triple store
-2. **receive**: data is retrieved into a **stage** directory where it is [validated](#validation), [filtered](#filtering), and a [report](#reports) is generated
+2. **receive**: data is retrieved into a **stage** directory where it is [validated](#validation), [filtered](#filtering), and a [report] is generated
 2. **load**: processed data is loaded into the triple store

 Register can be undone by additional step **delete**.
 Load and receive can be undone by step **remove**.
 Mappings can also be injested and withdraw directly into/from the triple store via **append/detach** to support non-durable live-updates.